afewell/ovathetap/README.md

 - Select "View Certificates"
 - Select "Import"
 - Right click on a blank area of the file selector window and select the option to show hidden files
-- Navigate to the /home/viadmin/.pki/ca/ directory and select the ca.pem file and click open to import the certificate
+- Navigate to the /home/viadmin/.pki/myca/ directory and select the myca.pem file and click open to import the certificate
   - in the line above, "viadmin" is the default user account, if you have configured a nondefault username, use that value
 - Select the options to Trust this CA for websites and email addresses and click ok to finish importing the certificate
 - Close firefox settings